GENERAL. (Processed selected sections from official publications)

 The prefecture of Chania is full of monuments from prehistoric times.
-The oldest is that of Kydonia in the old town in Kanevaro Street, founded by the Kydonians around 8,000 BC inhabited for about 10,000 years continuously.
-The ruins of Minoan Lissos are found in the southern part of the Prefecture near Sougia, while the ruins of the newer city of Aptera, found in the north close to Souda bay, with great remains of Hellenistic and Roman buildings that still cause admiration.
+The oldest is that of Kydonia in the old Chania town in Kanevaro Street, founded by the Kydonians around 8,000 BC inhabited for about 10,000 years continuously.
+The ruins of Minoan town of Lissos are found in the southern part of the Prefecture near Sougia, while the ruins of the newer city of Aptera, found in the north on the south coast of Souda bay, with great remains of Hellenistic and Roman buildings that still cause admiration.

-In the city of Chania beyond Kydonia there are monuments of the Byzantine and Venetian period as well as those of the Ottoman period.
-We will find here Byzantine walls, Venetian walls, Faro and Neoria in the Venetian harbor and Arsenal port, Firka The Yali Mosque in the Port and the Church of St. Nicholas in Splantzia with its belfry and minaret remind of the Ottoman period
+In the city of Chania beyond Kydonia there are monuments of the Byzantine and Venetian era as well as those of the Ottoman period.
+We will find here Byzantine walls, Venetian walls, Faro and Neoria in the Venetian harbor and Arsenal port, Firka fortress, The Yali Mosque in the Port, and the Church of St. Nicholas in Splantzia with its belfry and minaret remind of the Ottoman period

 The fortress of Gramvousa in the homonymous islet and the ruins of ancient Falassarni, are located on the westernmost cape of Crete.

 In the South near Sfakia is Frangokastellos Castle with strange stories about the Drosulites.